IsaacAbell647/ict302-1/content/posts/vishing.md

 ## Advanced Vishing Tactics You Might Encounter

 ### Caller ID Spoofing
 Scammers can make any number appear on your caller ID.
-Just because it shows "IRS" or your bank's name doesn't mean it's legitimate.
+Just because it shows a company you may know, are apart of, or your bank's name doesn't mean it's legitimate.

 **What to do:**
 - Never trust caller ID alone